rockiesgrizzly/beCurrent/README.md

 # becurrent
+Hello!
+Thank you for checking out my portfolio.

-an example social app modeled after BeReal
+Here's an example social app modeled after BeReal.
+My goal was to create a light version of the product to demonstrate how I appreciate architecture and coding in mobile development.

+It utilizes:
 - Clean Swift architecture
 - Swift, SwiftUI, Swift Concurrency
 - Unit, UI, & Integration Testing